• Skip to primary navigation

 Strain cooked beans from the bean juice and reserve the juice for later.

-Reduce heat to low and add bean juice to the skillet (should be about 1/2-3/4 cup juice).
+Reduce heat to low and add bean juice to the skillet (should be about ½-3/4 cup juice).
 Begin to smash beans using a potato masher until you reach your desired consistency.
 If you like your beans very smooth with no chunks of beans, place in a blender and blend until smooth.
-Add a little bit of water, about 1 tbsp at a time, if your beans are too thick.
+Add a little bit of water, about 1 tablespoon at a time, if your beans are too thick.

 Serve refried beans with crumbled cotija cheese (optional)!
 Enjoy!